bryanreiter/bryanreiter/README.md

   * Play the drums 🥁
   * Play video games 🎮
   * Explore the city 🌆
-  * Make memories with friends, family, and colleagues
+  * Learn new skills in computing and programming

 # What do I know and what do I want to learn
   Currently, my two strongest programming languages are